Find Affordable College Courses

 Read full report on Linguistics & Comparative Literature at Boston University

 University of Connecticut landed the #6 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
-Located in the large suburb of Storrs, UCONN is a public school with a very large student population.
+Located in the large suburb of Storrs, UCONN is a public school with a fairly large student population.

 Women make up 88% of the comparative literature majors at the school.